avigloz/corgspeak/README.md

 A language for, and (probably?) by corgis.

+Currently, there's only English to Corgspeak translation.

-*corgspeak → english coming soon!*
+*corgspeak → english coming eventually!*

 ### corgspeak v1 standards: